Codingmasster/C-Tutorials-/README.md

 ##### Static Member Of Class => StaticMember.CPP
 We can define class members static using static keyword.
 When we declare a member of a class as static it means no matter how many objects of the class are created, there is only one copy of the static member.

+##### Operator Overloading => OperatorOverloading.CPP
+C++ allows you to specify more than one definition for a function name or an operator in the same scope, which is called function overloading and operator overloading respectively.